 Men's Basketball Coaching Staff

-In 2017-18, Bucknell went 16-2 in Patriot League play, and then rolled through the Patriot League Tournament with wins over Loyola, Boston University and Colgate, the latter two by a combined 60 points.
-The Bison earned their eighth NCAA Tournament bid.
+This season, Bucknell went 16-2 in Patriot League play, then toppled Loyola, Boston University and Colgate in the Patriot League Tournament, winning the final two games by a combined 60 points.

 To remove your e-mail address from our mailing list, please click on Customer Care and select Remove From Mailing List from the Area of Interest list and specify your e-mail address.
 Note: This does not apply to opt-in e-mail.
 To modify your opt-in e-mail deliveries, log in to the site and modify your preferences.
 Customer Care